awsdocs/amazon-efs-user-guide/doc_source/managing.md

 If you revoke Amazon EFS access to a grant for any existing mounted file system, the behavior is the same as if you disabled or deleted the associated CMK\.
 In other words, the encrypted\-at\-rest file system continues to function, but stops working after a period of time\.

-To prevent access to a mounted encrypted\-at\-rest file system that has a CMK that you disabled, deleted, or revoked Amazon EFS access to, unmount the file system and delete your Amazon EFS mount targets\.
+You can prevent access to a mounted encrypted\-at\-rest file system that has a CMK that you disabled, deleted, or revoked Amazon EFS access to\.
+To do this, unmount the file system and delete your Amazon EFS mount targets\.

 You can't immediately delete an AWS KMS CMK, but you can schedule it for deletion in 7\-30 days\.
-While a CMK is scheduled for deletion, you cannot use it for cryptographic operations\.
+While a CMK is scheduled for deletion, you can't use it for cryptographic operations\.
 You can also cancel a CMK's scheduled deletion\.

-To learn how to disable and re\-enable customer managed CMKs, see [Enabling and Disabling Keys](https://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) in the AWS Key Management Service Developer Guide\.
-To learn how to schedule deletion of customer managed CMKs, see [Deleting Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the AWS Key Management Service Developer Guide\.
+To learn how to disable and re\-enable customer\-managed CMKs, see [Enabling and Disabling Keys](https://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) in the AWS Key Management Service Developer Guide\.
+To learn how to schedule deletion of customer\-managed CMKs, see [Deleting Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the AWS Key Management Service Developer Guide\.

 ### Related Topics<a name="related-managing-encryption"></a>
 + For more information on encrypted data and metadata at rest in Amazon EFS, see [Encrypting Data and Metadata in EFS](encryption.md)\.